Logiase/stm32-rustup/README.EN.md

 1. according to your device's manufacture, edit the memory layout `memory.x`
 2. fix the dependencies in `cargo.toml`
 3. redeclare pins in examples

+And if you want try in another architecture chip

+1. edit anything about target in `.cargo/config`
+2. edit `cargo.toml` to add crates about HAL, PAC
+3. Optionally, edit `.vscode/settings.json` to make vscode check your code correctly

 ## Read More